 This one shouldn’t be obscure given the length of time he spent at Sevilla — and he’s fourth on their all-time top scorer’s list — but it’s fair to say Suker really became world-renowned in the years after he left.
 Firstly, he’d win a Champions League title at Real Madrid before finishing top scorer at the 1998 World Cup with national team Croatia.
 Following this, Suker joined Arsenal but that stay in England’s capital lasted just one season.

 Sevilla appearances: 8

 After really coming to international attention in a goalless draw against England, where he pocketed Michael Owen, the man dubbed “Cannibal” — due to his ability to “eat up” the opposition — earned a Premier League move, joining Chelsea, but despite starting promisingly, his time at Stamford Bridge never worked out.
+Add one to the column for failed Chelsea No.9s (yes, that was his squad number).
 Before leaving for Stuttgart there was a loan spell at Sevilla that lasted for one season and six La Liga appearances.